jinnyyan/monopoly/README.md

 ## Special Thanks

-This project would not have been possible without the help of my good friend, Brian.
+This project would not have been possible without the help of my good friend (future edit: boyfriend), Brian.
 Check out his [GitHub page](https://github.com/welchbj)!